Krakaw/releasr/README.md

 > Every release note is attached to an environment.
 > Once a note has been completed it won't be shown again.
 >
-> Notes cannot be added to versions that have been completed.
+> Notes cannot be added to a version that has been completed.

 ## Install